 A culminating event is put on by students at an off campus venue to raise money for local charities and for the Event Management Scholarship Fund.
 Students work in groups to develop unique and professional events.
 Each group is required to prepare and present 2 event proposals for faculty selection.
 One event per group is selected and students spend approximately 12 weeks bringing the event to fruition.
-Charity partners are selected, venues secured and contracts negotiated, entertainment booked, catering confirmed, sponsorships acquired and press releases written.
 The CAPSTONE event is the culminating event in the program, allowing students to apply the learning outcomes from each course.

 Ramesh Srinivasan, Program Coordinator of the Bachelor of Hospitality and Tourism Management program hosted a wine tasting and pairing event for Event Management postgraduate students.

 Students may be eligible for a number of scholarships and awards.